Viftrup/viftrup.github.io/_posts/2022-11-23-Intercept-HTTPS-traffic-with-block-page-redirect.markdown

 And since over 80% of todays web-servers enforce the HTTPS protocol, this would be a common senario.
 In order to make this efficent, it is highly recommended to push the "middle-man" (Umbrella certificate in this case) onto the company machines either through MDM-software or Group Policies in AD.

 For BYOD (Bring Your Own Device) senarios where you're not in charge of the systems, there unfourently isn't any possibility to have this block page shown efficently over a HTTPS connection.
+Unless manually trusting the certificate or proceeding through the warning.

 <h2>Closing remarks</h2>
 This will be the senario no matter if you're using Cisco Umbrella or another 3rd part solution for this kind of DNS/block page protection.